karinpatenge/asktom-spatial/2024/08_RasterAlgebra/scripts/04-get-started_with_georaster.md

    Note: Before proceeding with more processing, open Spatial Studio and show how to use raster data in a project.

-   As a result of reprojecting the images to the coordinate system 3857 used by Spatial Studio, we see black pixels at the image borders.
+   As a result of reprojecting the images to the coordinate reference system 3857 used by Spatial Studio, we see black pixels at the image borders.
 We will remove those by defining a specific band value (here: 254) as `NODATA`.

    ```sql
    -- Get raster metadata